Mt Hood Forest 2-Day

 The Finish will be near the parking

-Please note that the are east of Billy Bob Sno-Park and south of FS-44 is under embargo for this event.
+Please note that the area east of Billy Bob Sno-Park and south of FS-44 is under embargo for this event.
 Please remain west of Billy Bob Sno-Park if you visit the area before September 1.

 GPS Coordinates: 45.4038, -121.4517.
 See the event bulletin for driving directions and parking information